Pratyaksh Mehrotra

 Removal of CSAM

 Twitter has been plagued with despicable CSAM for more than a decade now.
-Before Musk chimed in, it had accounts registered longer than 4 years prior, that actively engaged in the spread of child pornography.
+Before Musk chimed in, it had accounts registered longer than 4 years prior, that actively engaged in the spread of child sexual abuse material and child pornography.
 As many as 95% of accounts sharing CSAM were created before Musk closed his Twitter deal.
-Ella Irwin, VP of Trust and Safety, Tweeted a reply to Jack Dorsey that at some point, nobody was working on CSE and funding was stopped.
+Ella Irwin, VP of Trust and Safety, Tweeted a reply to Jack Dorsey, that, at some point, nobody was working on combatting CSAM and funding was stopped.

 During Mar-Apr 2022, Twitter was considering fabricating an OnlyFans alternative by enabling users to monetize adult content.
 They created a "Red Team" of 84 employees who were tasked to determine if introducing this feature would be safe and responsible on Twitter's part.
 In April 2022, the Red Team concluded their analysis by asserting "[...]
 Twitter cannot accurately detect child sexual exploitation and non-consensual nudity at scale [...]".

-In one case, a video Tweet had more than 160,000 views and 2,000 retweets.
-Despite the gravity of the situation, Twitter reportedly refused to take down the content.
-The minor survivor was on the brink of suicide.
+In one case, an offending Tweet, depicting CSAM, had more than 160,000 views and 2,000 retweets.
+Despite the gravity of the situation, Twitter reportedly refused to take down the abuse content.
+The minor victim who was captured in the video was allegedly on the brink of suicide.

 Elon was shocked to learn about the issue upon offering his buyout.
-He articulated that fighting CSE is the top priority on Twitter.
-The Daily Wire reports (December 13th, 2022) that under Twitter's old administration, CSAM was watched at least 10 million times.
-And Twitter profited from this because of advertising.
+He articulated that fighting CSAM would the top priority on Twitter.
+The Daily Wire reported (December 13th, 2022) that under Twitter's old administration, CSAM was watched at least 10 million times.
+And it's safe to say that Twitter directly profited from these views because of advertisements displayed around those Tweets, like in any other Tweet.

 Here's a Twitter thread by Andrea Stroppa, an independent researcher who collaborated with Twitter's Safety team.
-This thread provides valuable insight into the former administration's approach toward combatting CSAM on their platform:
+This thread provides valuable insight into the former administration's approach toward fighting the spread of CSAM:

 Joanna Crider, a citizen journalist, co-hosted a Twitter Spaces discussion along with Ella Irwin (Current Lead, Twitter Safety) and Elon Musk.
-Their talk revolved around the subject of CSAM and their approach toward it.
+Their talk revolved around the subject of CSAM and their approach towards combatting it.
 Joanna also shared the text coverage of the Spaces discussion publically.
-You may access it through the below link:
+You may access it using the below link:

-Under the new administration, Twitter has implemented more stringent policies to remove CSAM from the platform.
+Under the new administration, Twitter implemented more stringent policies to detect and remove CSAM from the platform.
 Here's an insight shared by Twitter Safety that exhibits data on CSAM account suspensions:

-It's wrong to say, but the bars should be enough to tell a story.
-They depict that Musk's reinforced policies have had a more significant and positive impact on combatting CSAM.
+Although not very sufficient, but the data should be enough to tell a story.
+It reinforces the fact that Musk's stricter policies have had a more significant and positive impact on combatting CSAM.

 Fighting Spam